NFischer08/Semi24-Fileexplorer/README.md

    In here you can either enter custom extensions you want to query for or click on some favourites (set in config).
    You have to use "dir" for directories and "binary" for files without extensions.
-   By clicking on the trash can your search setting inputs will be reset.
+   By clicking on the trash can, your search setting inputs will be reset.
 - pressing _enter_ will submit if you're currently in an input field

-Now have fun using our File Explorer 🎉🎉🎉
+Now have fun using our File Explorer.

 ## Error Handling
-In case you encounter any problems try what the error messages tell you to do.
+In case you encounter any problems, try what the error messages tell you to do.
-If that doesn't work or the program crashes when starting it often helps to just restart the program.
+If that doesn't work or the program crashes when starting, it often helps to just restart the program.
-Furthermore deleting the [database](src-tauri/data/db) (`~/data/db/..`) or deleting the [config files](src-tauri/data/config) can help too
+Furthermore, deleting the [database](src-tauri/data/db) (`~/data/db/..`) or deleting the [config files](src-tauri/data/config) can help too.

 ## Project configuration
-There are two config files (`~/data/config/..`) for customising the File Explorer:
+There are two config files (`~/data/config/..`) for customizing the File Explorer:
 1. [config.json](src-tauri/data/config/config.json)
 2. [color-config.json](src-tauri/data/config/color-config.json)